AbubakrChan/docs/content/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges.md

 - Rebasing the commits is considered "unsafe," such as when a rebase is possible without merge conflicts but would produce a different result than a merge would.

 If you still want to rebase the commits but can't rebase and merge automatically on {% data variables.product.product_location %} you must:
-- Rebase the topic branch (or head branch) onto the base branch locally on the command line
+- Rebase the topic branch (or head branch) to the base branch locally on the command line
 - [Resolve any merge conflicts on the command line](/articles/resolving-a-merge-conflict-using-the-command-line/).
 - Force-push the rebased commits to the pull request's topic branch (or remote head branch).